osome-iu/botometer-python/README.md

 * `financial `: bots that post using cashtags
 * `other`: miscellaneous other bots obtained from manual annotation, user feedback, etc.

-For more information on this response object, consult the [API Overview](https://rapidapi.com/OSoMe/api/botometer-pro/details) on RapidAPI.
+For more information on the response object, consult the [API Overview](https://rapidapi.com/OSoMe/api/botometer-pro/details) on RapidAPI.

 ### BotometerLite

-In September, 2020, the BotometerLite endpoint is added.
-It leverages a lightweighted model and allows detecting bots in bulk.
+In September, 2020, the BotometerLite endpoint was added.
+It leverages a lightweighted model and allows detecting likely bots in bulk.
 Before accessing it, please make sure you have subscribed to the ULTRA plan on RapidAPI.

 Unlike Botometer-V4, BotometerLite just needs the user profile information and the timestamp of when the information was collected to perform bot detection.
-There are two modes for BotometerLite: the non-Twitter mode and Twitter mode.
+There are two modes for BotometerLite: non-Twitter mode and Twitter mode.

 If you have already collected at least one tweet for each account you want to check, you can use the non-Twitter mode.
 In this mode, you only need a RapidAPI key.